jiangyigithub/my_offer/longman3000/pronounce/ea.md

 ea
 `/e/`
-bread - breast - breath - deaf - instead - steady - pleasure - wealth
+bread - breast - breath - deaf - instead - spread - pleasure - wealth
-spread
+steady
 Use your head,don't tread on the bread.

 `/iː/`
 beat - cease -cheap - cheat - cream - deal - please
+steal
 Each of you teach me how to reach the beach.

 `/eɪ/`